Quinta Brunson, Paul Rudd, Dan Wilson, and more share on ‘Storytime with Seth Rogen’

 Half of Trip Shakespeare went on to form the band, Semisonic, and band member Dan Wilson joined Seth to speak about Paul.
 He remembered how he and his bandmates enjoyed hanging out with Paul because of his great attitude, often in disbelief the band would want to hang out with him.
 Dan talked about people he met who he idolized over the years, including cold-calling cartoonist Richard Guindon when he wanted to pursue art.
 He had a meeting with Richard and gave him valuable feedback, which was super nice.

 The episode fades out with a rewrite of Semisonic’s hit song, “Closing Times,” with lyrics recapping the episode in song form.
 This series is not to miss, especially for fans of Seth Rogen.
 With the twists, turns, and surprises each episode takes, you’re in for a treat.

-“Storytime with Seth Rogen” is sound designed and edited by Richard Parks III, who also hosts a podcast, “Richard’s Famous Food Podcast.”
-Tune in weekly for new episodes of “Storytime with Seth Rogen,” now streaming wherever you listen to your favorite podcasts.
+“Storytime with Seth Rogen” is sound-designed and edited by Richard Parks III, who also hosts a podcast, “Richard’s Famous Food Podcast.”
+Check out “Storytime with Seth Rogen,” now streaming wherever you listen to your favorite podcasts.